Lecture Notes

 .

-adb pull /system/framework/arm/boot.oat boot.oat
+adb pull /system/framework/ARCH/boot.oat boot.oat

 Then the file can be decompiled: